 Where do I go if I need a new computer?

-Eligible faculty should go to the Faculty Computer Purchase Program page to learn how to purchase a new computer every fourth year.
-Other faculty and staff can learn more about purchasing a computer on the Secure Computing page.
+If you are faculty, go to the Faculty Computer Purchase Program page to learn how to purchase a new computer.
+Staff can learn more about purchasing a computer on the Secure Computing page.